Privacy

 Advertising and direct marketing preferences and responses Your interactions with offers and competitions, including any requests to stop receiving marketing communications.
 This information may be collected through cookies or similar technologies.
 For more information, please see our Cookie Policy here.

-Sensitive Information We may also Process Data about you that is sensitive in order to meet our legal and regulatory obligations and to protect our business.
-This includes Data as required by the Financial Conduct Authority (FCA), the Anti-Money Laundering Regulations and the Proceeds of Crime Act and otherwise to fulfil our legal and regulatory obligations as a money services business.
-This also includes biometric data (such as through photograph and CCTV) and information about suspected fraud, theft, or offences.
+Sensitive Information We may also process data about you that is sensitive in order to meet our legal and regulatory obligations and to protect our business.
+This includes data as required by the Financial Conduct Authority (FCA), the Anti-Money Laundering Regulations and the Proceeds of Crime Act and otherwise to fulfil our legal and regulatory obligations as a money services business.
+This also includes biometric data (such as through photograph and CCTV) for identification purposes and information about suspected fraud, theft, or offences.
 If you come to an event that we host, this also includes information you provide (such as dietary preferences or disability information).

 What we use your Data for The basis on which we can use your Data

-To communicate with you about updates to the Site, our services, and any changes to our terms and conditions or Privacy Policy.
-We need to Process this Data to meet our contractual obligations; to comply with our legal and regulatory obligations; and it is in our legitimate business interests to keep accurate records.
+To communicate with you about updates to the Site, our services, and any changes to our terms and conditions or Privacy Notice.
+We need to process this data to meet our contractual obligations; to comply with our legal and regulatory obligations; and it is in our legitimate business interests to keep accurate records.

 To run our promotional events such as competitions and offers which may be of interest to you.